Stay humble, or get humbled. - Jocko Willink

 You're excited again.
 Don't get bogged down in perfection.
 The ideal job is the one that takes the least amount of time.
 There is no job that is a substitue for your identity, there is no perfect fit that you must achieve.

-Here is the workflow and timelines to follow to keep your momentum going: 60 minutes: Make a single master resume that lists all of your accomplishments, using the templates from the uptowork articles.
+Here is the workflow and timelines to follow to keep your momentum going.
+Set timers according to the values below, and do this process, and you will break out of a rut and have a successful job search.
+60 minutes: Make a single master resume that lists all of your accomplishments, using the templates from the uptowork articles.
 This is a first pass, not an exhaustive list.
 This is to learn the patterns of production - do not get bogged down in making it perfect.
 15 minutes: Find one job that looks like a fit.
 Again, it doesn't have to be a perfect fit.
 The goal at this stage is action.
-30 minutes: Make a single master cover letter based on the cover letter tool from uptowork: Cover letter software engineer: https://uptowork.com/blog/software-engineer-cover-letter-example Also available in contents/files of this repository 10 minutes: Follow their applicant submission process for the job.
+30 minutes: Make a single master cover letter based on the cover letter tool from uptowork: Cover letter software engineer linked below.
+10 minutes: Follow their applicant submission process for the job.
+If it's an Applicant Tracking System like brassring, fill out everything as required.
+Don't get frustrated, just see it like waiting in line for a ride at disney world - it's worth it.
 If it's an email to jobs@company_name.com: Subject: (Job Title) - Nathan Harrington Body: Copy and paste from the body of the cover letter.
 Attachments: Cover letter.pdf Resume.pdf 5 Minutes: Create a Tracking document with the columns listed below.
 Save the file as "Job Search with Gratitude.csv" Keywords Source Company Job Title Submitted Date Path (email, or ATS) Automated Response Human Response Phone Call Skills Test Online In Person Interview Offer Notes

 Now as you look at other job opportunities, follow this pattern: